Skip to content

 This collector script supports user-defined filters that allow users to filter target resources by object attributes.
 The filter function returns True or False.

-• True: The target resource should be collected.
+• True: The target resource needs to be collected.

-• False: The target resource should not be collected.
+• False: The target resource does not need to be collected.

 InstanceId Instance ID